 5. Manage Station Time with a Sophisticated Timer

 My best-kept secret is a TeachTimer.
 It’s an awesome management tool!
 What I love most– you can set it to give a warning sound to alert students the station time is about to end.

-My students know I expect they clean up their station and leave it ready for the next group when the timer goes off.
-So, using a timer that gives a 1-minute warning allows students to be prepared for the next station once the station time has elapsed.
-(FYI- The timer can be set for 1, 2, 3, 4, or 5-minute intervals, so when as you’re practicing, you can gradually decrease the warning time.)
+My students know I expect them to clean up their math station and leave it ready for the next group when the timer goes off, so using a timer that gives a 1-minute warning allows students to get prepared for the next station once the station time has elapsed.
+(FYI- The timer can be set for 1, 2, 3, 4, or 5-minute intervals, so when you’re practicing, you can gradually decrease the warning time.)

-After finding some key secrets to success, I was able to adjust my bedtime routine and achieve a restful night’s sleep.
+After finding some keys to success, I was able to adjust my bedtime routine and achieve a restful night’s sleep.
 I wondered why I had never thought about these things before.
 These little secrets to success not only helped me establish the routine I needed, but they helped me improve my overall well-being– allowing me to have more energy and be more productive during the day.
-In fact, my days were better and I was much happier!
+In fact, when my wellness and readiness for the day improved, I was much happier! 😊

 Refining our routines is important for continued success.
-The math station secrets shared here helped me refine my math station routine and establish effective math stations and a successful routine for my students.
+The math station secrets shared here helped me refine my systems and establish effective math stations and a successful routine for my students.

 Want to know more about using math stations in the classroom, grab my free Getting Started with Math Stations eBook!